 Recommended Travel Insurance Plans for Senior Travelers to the U.S.

 For travelers ages 70-79, CoverAmerica-Gold is an excellent solution for a trip abroad.
 CoverAmerica-Gold provides comprehensive coverage including acute onset of pre-existing conditions coverage for travelers to the United States.
 For more information on this policy, visit CoverAmerica-Gold insurance.

 Please refer to the following articles to learn more about age-specific plan information and possible recommendations based on the age group:

-- Between the age of 70 to 79: Travel insurance for visitors age between 70 to 79 years.
+- Between the ages of 70 to 79: Travel insurance for visitors from ages 70 to 79 years.

 - Over 80 years of age: Travel insurance for visitors over 80 years.